Learning culture – more than teaching and lessons!

 Theatre plays a crucial role in enabling young people to discover themselves and their talents.
 It requires a high level of discipline and commitment – success depends on cooperation between those involved.
 It is here that young people get an authentic taste of what it feels like to work with others towards a common goal.

 The theatre at the Max-Rill-Gymnasium has been nominated for the Süddeutsche Zeitung’s Tassilo culture prize on a number of occasions, demonstrating the exceptionally high quality of our amateur dramatics productions.
-(We are ineligible to participate in school drama competitions, as our productions of one-and-a-half to two hours in length are longer than the stipulated period of one hour.)
+We work systematically to develop our pupils’ capabilities:

 - Improvisation exercises as are held as part of the German reading course: staged readings, monologues from a character’s perspective, etc.